daniel-bart/Python-Snippets/README.md

 # Python-Snippets

-Python Scripts used in combination with a motion sensor, switch, relay circuit, telegram bot and a display for showing messages and pictures via info-beamer as well as playing costum sounds.
+Python Scripts used in combination with a motion sensor, switch, relay circuit, telegram bot and a display for showing messages and pictures via info-beamer as well as playing custom sounds etc.